 Pre-scientific medicine being what it was (think leeches, cupping and eye-of-newt) the practice of colon cleansing appears to have varied in popularity up until the 19th century.
 That was when people started to apply the methods of science to human health and thereby discovered things such as the importance of sanitation and the role of microscopic critters (germs) in explaining infectious disease.

 Wrong-headedly, some would argue, these revelations regarding human biology led many leading lights in the medical community to re-assert the concept of autointoxication.
-It was thought by some that, by the time food material entered the large intestine (colon), it had turned toxic and that it was therefore vital to remove it as quickly as possible, before the toxins could enter the bloodstream.
+Some believed that by the time food entered the colon, it had turned toxic and it was vital to remove it as quickly as possible, before the toxins could enter the bloodstream.
 (Indeed, some zealous surgeons even advocated and performed removal of the colon altogether.)
 Between about 1880 and 1919, it was common in the medical literature to find recommendations of colon cleansing as part of a comprehensive health-maintaining regimen.

 Alas, the very investigative methods that first supported the idea of autointoxication eventually disparaged it, as no evidence was sustained to support it.
 By the 1930s, the practice of colon cleansing faded.